adrianjost/files-sync-action/README.md

 All filpaths start at the repository root without a leading slash.
 The delimiter between path segments is always a forward slash.

+### `SRC_ROOT`

+Prepends this to all filepaths in the source repository.
+Defaults to `/`.

+### `TARGET_ROOT`

+Prepends this to all filepaths in the target repository.
+It is the same for all target repositories and can not be adjusted on a per repo basis.
+Defaults to `/`.

 ### `COMMIT_MESSAGE`

 The commit message that will be used to commit the changed files.
 Check the README for all interpolation options.
 You can interpolate values by using placeholders in the form of `%KEY%` where key can be one of the following items: